-At sixty-seventh meeting, the CDM EB approved the fNRB assessment approach for least developed countries, small island developing states and Parties with 10 or less registered CDM project activities as of 31 December 2010.
-The fNRB calculation methodology has been defined at country level and when the calculation is approved by the CDM EB and acceptance is received from the DNA, the fNRB default value can be applied in small-scale project activities and programme of activities located in the respective host country.
-Nevertheless as of July 21st 2016, only thirty-five DNAs have accepted their respective fNRB values, including only four countries from Latin America and the Caribbean region.
-Therefore the fNRB assessment shall be conducted by the project developer on a case-by-case basis following the assessment approach provided in CDM methodology AMS-II.G or Gold Standard (GS) methodology “Technologies and practices to displace decentralized thermal energy consumption” (TPDDTEC) for GS projects in remaining countries from Latin America and the Caribbean.
+During its sixty-seventh meeting, the CDM EB approved the fNRB assessment approach for least developed countries, small-island developing countries and parties with 10 or less registered CDM project activities as of 31 December 2010.
+The fNRB calculation methodology has been defined at country level.
+When the calculation is approved by the CDM EB and acceptance is received from the DNA, the fNRB default value can be applied in small-scale project activities and programme of activities located in the respective host country.
+Nevertheless, as of July 21st 2016, only thirty-five DNAs have accepted their respective fNRB values, including only four countries from Latin America and the Caribbean region.
+Therefore, the fNRB assessment shall be conducted by the project developer on a case-by-case basis following the assessment approach provided in the CDM methodology AMS-II.G or the Gold Standard (GS) methodology “Technologies and practices to displace decentralized thermal energy consumption” (TPDDTEC) for GS projects in remaining countries from Latin America and the Caribbean.
 The fNRB assessment study usually involves extensive data collection.
-It can in fact be very challenging to access reliable, accurate, updated and exhaustive information in some countries.
-Determining the project-specific fNRB value is therefore systematically a source of uncertainty for the project proponent and can involve high cost and even represent a barrier to the project development.
+It can be very challenging to access reliable, accurate, updated and exhaustive information in some countries.
+Determining the project-specific fNRB value is therefore a source of systemic uncertainty for the project proponent that can involve high costs and may represent a barrier to project development.
 The current situation also leads to the duplication of efforts due to the absence of validated default fNRB values for the majority of countries in Latin America.
-A default fNRB value for under represented country would assist the project developer in development of future project activities.
+A default fNRB value for the represented country would assist the project developer in the development of future project activities.

-The project ‘Financing efficient cookstoves for rural Andean communities’ funded by Inter-American Development Bank and World Vision Australia aims at promoting the use of clean cook stoves in Andean countries.
-Its broader objective is to promote the development of improved cook stoves projects by reducing the current complexity of project development and by benefiting from the experience of existing projects.
-To promote the carbon finance based activities WVA and IDB provided financial support to Gold Standard Foundation for the assessment of fNRB value for Guatemala, Honduras, Colombia and Bolivia.
-Microsol also estimated and submitted the default fNRB value for Peru for approval by the Gold Standard Technical Advisory Committee (TAC).
+The project ‘Financing efficient cookstoves for rural Andean communities’ funded by Inter-American Development Bank and World Vision Australia aims to promote the use of clean cook stoves in Andean countries.
+Its broader objective is to promote the development of improved cookstove projects by reducing the current complexity of project development while benefiting from the experience of existing projects.
+To promote the carbon finance based activities, WVA and IDB provided financial support to Gold Standard for the assessment of fNRB value for Guatemala, Honduras, Colombia and Bolivia.
+As part of this project, Microsol also estimated and submitted the default fNRB value for Peru for approval by the Gold Standard Technical Advisory Committee (TAC).

 Methodologies for assessment of fNRB

-The guideline for fNRB assessment is included in the latest methodology Technologies and Practices to Displace Decentralized Thermal Energy Consumption (TPDDTEC) version 2.0.
-The Annex 1 of the TPDDTEC provides three options to conduct the fNRB assessment as discussed below:
+The guideline for fNRB assessment is included in the latest methodology “Technologies and Practices to Displace Decentralized Thermal Energy Consumption” (TPDDTEC) version 2.0.
+Annex 1 of the TPDDTEC provides three options to conduct the fNRB assessment as discussed below:

 Quantitative NRB assessment